waynr/qsk/README.md

 # Differences from QMK

+Assuming you are familiar with QMK, you might be interested to know how this project differs from it.

+If you're not familiar with QMK, then the TL;DR is that it is software that you can use to customize the behavior of supported keyboards to dynamically alter the behavior of keys according.
+If you would like to know more, please check out the [QMK documentation site](https://docs.qmk.fm/#/) but be warned that it is a somewhat deep rabbithole.

 ## Target Runtime

 QMK compiles to firmware that must be loaded onto a given target keyboard that